phase2/devtools-examples/drupal8/README.md

 # Example Drupal 8 Development Environment

-Example Drupal 8 development environment using Phase2's DevTools VM.
+Example Drupal 8 development environment using DevTools.

 ## Setup

 Proceed through these steps from the examples/drupal8 directory:

-### 1. Use the build container to run drush make to fetch a copy of Drupal 8 and store it in `./html` with:
+### 1. Use the build container to run composer to fetch a copy of Drupal 8 and store it in `./build/html` with:

-  - `docker-compose -f build.yml run make`
+  - `docker-compose -f build.yml run composer-install`

 ### 2. Start the Apache/PHP and MariaDB containers with: